lzybkr/TabExpansionPlusPlus/README.md

 ## Testing Your Argument Completer

 After you have created your custom argument completer function, and registered it, you should test auto-completion to ensure that the function is working as expected.
-The TabExpansion++ module includes a command to aid in this testing called `Test-ArgumentCompleter`.
+The TabExpansionPlusPlus module includes a command to aid in this testing called `Test-ArgumentCompleter`.

 At a minimum, you must specify the following parameters to `Test-ArgumentCompleter`: